zijinw/minimal-mistakes/_posts/2017-07-25-SpringMVC Note (4).md

 categories: SpringMVC
 ---

-# Always hear about bean, but what is it? #
+# Always hear about “bean”, but what is it? #

 We have met with bean for several times before.
 A bean is an object that is instantiated, assembled, and managed by a Spring IoC container.
 These beans are created with the **configuration metadata** that you supply to the container, like in the Beans.xml file that we write before.
 The configuration metadata is the information that container needs to know, like how to create a bean, bean's life cycle, and bean's dependencies.
 The following are a set of properties that define a bean.